Macy's: 1992 bankruptcy

-In 1986 Edward Finkelstein, Chairman & CEO of R. H. Macy & Co., Inc., led a leveraged buy-out of the company and subsequently engaged in a takeover battle for Federated Department Stores, Inc., in 1988 that he lost to Canada's Campeau Corporation.
+In 1986 Edward Finkelstein, Chairman & CEO of R. H. Macy & Company, Inc., led a leveraged buy-out of the company and subsequently engaged in a takeover battle for Federated Department Stores, Inc., in 1988 that he lost to Canada's Campeau Corporation.
 As part of its settlement with Campeau, Macy's purchased Federated's California-based, fashion-oriented Bullock's and its high-end Bullocks Wilshire and I. Magnin divisions.
 It followed with a reorganization of its divisions into Macy's Northeast (former Macy's New York and Macy's New Jersey), Macy's South/Bullock's (Macy's Atlanta stores plus Macy's New York's operations in Texas, Florida and Louisiana), and Macy's California, the latter including a semi-autonomous I. Magnin/Bullocks Wilshire organization.
 The Bullocks Wilshire stores were renamed I. Magnin in 1989.
 Subsequently, R. H. Macy & Co., Inc., filed for Chapter 11 bankruptcy protection on January 27, 1992, after which point its banks brought in a new management team, which shut several underperforming stores, jettisoned two-thirds of the luxury I. Magnin chain, and reduced Macy's to two divisions, Macy's East and Macy's West.

 Macy's East, New York City was a division of Macy's, Inc. It is the operating successor to the original R.H.
-Macy & Co., Inc. and operates the Macy's department stores in the northeast U.S. and Puerto Rico.
+Macy & Company, Inc. and operates the Macy's department stores in the northeast U.S. and Puerto Rico.
 Over the years it has been known as Macy's New York and Macy's Northeast.
 On February 1, 2006, Macy's East assumed operating control over the Filene's, Strawbridge's, many of the Kaufmann's stores in upstate New York and the Hecht's stores in Pennsylvania, Maryland, D.C. and northern Virginia.
 These locations assumed the Macy's moniker officially on September 9, 2006.
 In 2008 Macy's East took over the small Macy's North division.

 In May 1993, Macy's announced the planned fall 1994 launch of TV Macy's, the retailer's own home shopping channel, in conjunction with Don Hewitt, Thomas Leahy and Cablevision.